eberban/eberban/books/tour/src/from_scratch/step2/time.md

 >     va kcei zei zva
 > ```

-## Anchored path
+## Focus span

-We can now setup sentences to speak about some _anchored_ path that is in focus.
+We can now setup sentences to speak about some time span we focus on.

-We'll first define the predicate to anchor a path in the context.
-This anchor takes the form of a property, such that it can use dynamically the context.
-One reason to allow that is to allow to anchor the __present__, which will change after each sentence.
+We'll first define the predicate to set a _focus span_ in the context.
+It takes the form of a property, such that it can use dynamically the context.
+One reason to allow that is to allow _focus span_ to be the __present__, which will change after each sentence.

-> zvo: `[E:()]` is evaluated with anchor path `[A:(blu din)]`.
+> zvo: `[E:()]` is evaluated with focus span `[A:(blu din)]`.
 > ```
 > po zvo gie gia be
 > kcar